forkymcforkface/RGBPi-Extra/README.md

 #### Settings
 Update or Removal of RGBPi-Extra, You will need to rescan for games after updating.

-IF YOU ARE REIMAGING YOUR SD CARD YOU MUST REMOVE RGBPI-EXTRA BEFORE DOING SO.

 ## Updates

 1. Go to settings
 2. Press update and allow the package to download
 3. Press patch and reboot
 4. ReScan for games

-## Removal

-To remove the patch open RGBPi-Extra ui, go to settings and select remove.
-This is required prior to reimaging your SD card if you are doing so.

 If there is a [X] that means it Installs and Plays.
 I'll have a note at the end with some Info about it. if there is NO note or  [ ] **PLEASE LET ME KNOW** if it works for you